 The constant theme throughout La Stella’s baseball career is his ability to put balls in play.
 Anywhere, anytime.

-The new development in La Stella’s career arc is the power surge that he’s experiencing since being traded to the Angels.
+The new development in La Stella’s career arc is the power surge that he’s experienced since being traded to the Angels.
 He’s swatted thirteen home runs so far this season.
 Entering the season he had hit just ten in his MLB career.

 Fabian Ardaya of The Athletic explains that the home run outburst is the confluence of his adjusted swing path with his already stellar plate discipline and impressive strength.
 Specifically, La Stella has worked with the Angels’ hitting coaches to increase his launch angle and generate consistent barrel contact.